austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Added location search and implemented github api usage and jobsort on github jobs.
 Oh and I almost forgot...I purchased a Dell XPS 13 today!

 **Thoughts**: I never felt too productive throughout the evening, but at the end of the day looking at my progress, I am proud of what I accomplished.
 December 15th is quickly approaching!
 I am going to have to kick it into high gear if I want to finish by then.

+### Day 194: December 7, 2017

+**Today's Progress**: Attended SFNode meetup, listened to redditors thoughts on StockIT and responded by using a slider bar to allow users to adjust game speed.

+**Thoughts**: I am glad that I posted StockIT to reddit.
+I would not have thought that the game was too fast.
+When you play the game 100s of times, you get used to the speed because it helps speed up development.
+But it's hard to truly picture yourself as a first time user.
+The slider bar was the big one, but there were a couple other suggestions.
+I really do want to make all the users happy, but I also need to focus on my next (current) project.